 Agitated depression is often seen in people who are middle-aged and elderly.
 Younger populations tend to have more melancholic and sad features of depression.
-However, agitated depression can affect any person.
+However, this type of depression can affect any person.

 What Is Agitation?